 Don Ed Hardy Is A Respected, Trained Artist

-Though easy to dismiss his namesake clothing as too loud, too rhinestone-y, too Gosselinesque, Ed Hardy - the man, not the label - is an established artist with a respected reputation.
-He boasts a bachelor's in printmaking from the San Francisco Art Institute, once turned down a full-ride scholarship to Yale, and went on to study tattooing with Sailor Jerry Collins and Japanese tattoo master Horihide.
+Though easy to dismiss his namesake clothing as too loud, Ed Hardy - the man, not the label - is an established artist with a respected reputation.
+He boasts a bachelor's in printmaking from the San Francisco Art Institute, once turned down a scholarship to Yale, and went on to study tattooing with Sailor Jerry Collins and Japanese tattoo master Horihide.

-The influences of both of these artisans pops up all over Hardy's signature tattoo and clothing designs.
+The influences of both of these artisans pop up all over Hardy's signature tattoo and clothing designs.
 Though now retired, Hardy still involves himself in the San Francisco art community and continues to create art.
-It really is a shame that an accomplished artist like Mr. Hardy will likely be remembered alongside chunky highlights and scuzzy reality stars.

-Don't forget, it took more than just John Gosselin to give this brand a skeevy reputation.
-The men of Jersey Shore, the academics who introduced pop culture to "grenades" and being "DTF," also loved themselves some Ed Hardy.
+Don't forget, it took more than just John Gosselin to give this brand a bad reputation.
+The men of Jersey Shore also loved themselves some Ed Hardy clothing.
 This certainly didn't help the brand's eventual fate.
-Comedian Nick Kroll even created a brilliant take on the relationship between Jersey Shore and Ed Hardy clothing. "
+Comedian Nick Kroll even parodied the connection between Jersey Shore and Ed Hardy clothing.